 What is the Turnaround Time on Braille Printing?Published on

-Just as it is with standard print, the turnaround time depends on variables such as the number of pages, the formatting requirements, output choices and printing methods.
+Just as it is with standard print, the turnaround time depends on variables such as the number of pages, the formatting requirements, output choices, and printing methods.

 The braille printing process starts with transcription.

-A single page of text–no tables or charts or complex components can expand to 3-5 pages of braille.
+A single page of text, with no tables or charts or complex components, can expand to 3-5 pages of braille.
 A page with a complex table, when properly formatted, may expand to more than 30 pages of braille.

 After transcription, it’s time to emboss.

 What many people call “braille printing” is actually called embossing.

 Braille embossers are similar to regular printers in that they vary in speed.
 Some embossers work much faster than others and newer embossers tend to be more efficient.

 They’re also similar in the way they receive files.
 However, instead of putting ink on paper, tiny hammers create raised braille dots.